-The MSC provides, maintains, and delivers audiovisual equipment in many of the College's classrooms and meeting spaces.
+Media Services is responsible for the audiovisual equipment in many of the College's classrooms and meeting spaces.
 Staff members are available to assist in the setup and operation of this equipment.
-The MSC provides technical assistance for special events.
+Media Services provides technical assistance for special events.
 Services include setting up and operating data projection systems, facilitating teleconferencing, and providing amplification for speakers.
-Consult the website, emerson.edulmediaservices, or call 617-824-8676 for more information about the Media Services Center.
+Consult the website, it.emerson.edu/ mediaservices, or call 617-824-8676 for more information about Media Services.